SixArm/sixarm-company-confidentiality-agreement/README.md

 ### Consulting agreement

-A separate Consulting Agreement will describe any working releationship.
+A separate Consulting Agreement will describe any working relationship.

 ### Statement of Work (SOW)